How to find the width of a div using vanilla JavaScript?

 Program 2:

-| <!DOCTYPE html> <html> <head> <title> zambiatek </title> <style> #GFG { height: 30px; width: 300px; padding: 10px; margin: 15px; background-color: green; } </style> </head> <body> <divid="GFG"> <b>Division</b> </div> <buttontype="button"onclick="Geeks()"> Check </button> <script> function Geeks() { var elemWidth = document.getElementById("GFG").clientWidth; alert(elemWidth); } </script> </body> </html> |
+<!DOCTYPE html> <html> <head> <title> zambiatek </title> <style> #GFG { height: 30px; width: 300px; padding: 10px; margin: 15px; background-color: green; } </style> </head> <body> <div id="GFG"> <b>Division</b> </div> <button type="button" onclick="Geeks()"> Check </button> <script> function Geeks() { var elemWidth = document.getElementById("GFG").clientWidth; alert(elemWidth); } </script> </body> </html> |

 Output: